What we offer

 Look out for the advanced Module Two extension of this training, on offer in 2018.

-Working Relationally with Family Members of Family Violence
+Working Relationally with Family Members

 - Provides a solid rationale for working with a young person (after sexual assault or family violence) and their non-offending family members